atamalu/Scraping-Fangraphs/Pt_3_Data_Exploration.md

 is backed by the Shapiro-Wilk test of normality (any p-value above 0.05 is typically considered normal).

-There’s a pretty big drop in the number of players around a certain average around 0.350.
+There’s a pretty big drop in the number of players around an individual average around 0.350.
 We will consider this the “exceptional” range relative to the rest of the league.